 In February 2002, I purchased Grand Theft Auto 3 based solely on word-of-mouth.
 Luckily, my local Best Buy was careless enough to sell a mature-rated title to a 15-year-old.
 I had never played any of the previous top-down GTA games so I had no idea what the game was about, nor what to expect.
 I became enamored with the open-world concept, and a few weeks later, while searching for cheat codes and mission walkthroughs, I found a website called GTA3 Warehouse which was fully stocked with all of the information I needed.

 Towards the end of June the website had some serious problems.
 Load times were sluggish, even for a dial-up connection, and the 10x10 icons used throughout the forum were instead loading as 640x480 screenshots of GTA3.
-The site eventually went down completely in early July.
-I decided to get everyone back together, and through the magical program that was America Online 5.0, I stayed in close contact with gta_king, ColombianCartel, Spaz, Peahole, and Lionheart631.
-I started scrounging up some content to use for a small website, much like Josh had done 9 months earlier.
+The site eventually went down completely in early July, and I decided to get everyone back together.
+Through the magical program that was America Online 5.0, I stayed in close contact with gta_king, ColombianCartel, Spaz, Peahole, and Lionheart631, and started scrounging up some content to use for a small website, much like Josh had done 9 months earlier.

-On October 13, 2003, we switched from YaBB to Invision Powerboard as our forum software supplier, and the skin we chose provided us with what would become our main color scheme.
+On October 13, 2003, days after an attack on our YaBB forum, we switched to Invision Powerboard as our forum software supplier, and the skin we chose provided us with what would become our main color scheme.
 I updated the style on the homepage to match the forums, and we soon after received our one millionth cumulative unique visitor to the gtawh domain.

 Blast from the Past